ausias-armesto/uchicago-wordpress/README.md

 - The packer image has been created without a monitoring.
 - MySQL is using the same disk for the data than for the OS.
 The volume is created with deletion on the termination of the instance.
 - Kubernetes cluster uses many default configurations
-- Wordpress App has been installed using Helm Chart and many configurations are used by default, like storage.
-- The Pipeline has not been developed as by the architecture chosen has not much sense.
-As the changes performed direcctly to the HelmRelease and pushed would be applied directly to the EKS Cluster.
-- The Wordpress App cannot auto scale to different availability zones (3 pods with the current resource requirements) due to a conflict in persistent volume claims and their availability zones.
-The persistent Volume is created only for one availability zone, and I have decided not to invest time to solve this issue for the demo purposes.

 ## Commands